Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 This adds a fun, ‘beyond books’ value.

-Readers can participate/win a Kobo or an author’s free/discounted giveaway
+Readers can participate in a Kobo or an author’s free/discounted giveaway listed 'Home'

 New